sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 #### If you can afford to, use RAG {#if-you-can-afford-to-use-rag}

-One of the best ways to increase your results is to use a fancy thing called "Retrieval Augmented Generation" or "use some explicitly given sources to generate an answer please".
-ChatGPT and Perplexity and anytime you upload a file to your AI d'jour already makes use of this.
-Essentially, you're giving the tool additional data that makes it more likely to generate output that aligns with it.
+One of the best ways to increase your results is to use a fancy thing called "Retrieval Augmented Generation" or more simply "use some explicitly given sources to generate an answer please".
+ChatGPT, Perplexity and anytime you upload a file to your AI d'jour is already making use of this under the hood.

+Essentially, you're giving the tool additional data that makes it more likely to generate output that aligns with what you are after.
+Your cat is much more likely to use the litterbox if it knows about it.

 Ideally, you would use both.
 Train a model and ensure that it has direct access to information you want it to use.
+But fine-tuning with RAG is perfectly acceptable.

 #### Use a HITL (human in the loop) when building complex systems {#use-a-hitl--human-in-the-loop--when-building-complex-systems}